harrisonzhy/chip8-emulator/README.md

 # CHIP-8 Emulator

-Mimics the components of CHIP-8
+Interpreter mimicking the components of CHIP-8.